 - You can pick a special color palette or use what you have and let the yarn guide you!
+The result is always both surprising and so much fun!

 - Last thing, if you plan on machine washing your blanket when it is finished, make sure all of your yarn is machine washable too!